 In the continued quest to observe Christian holiness (without which non shall see the Lord) I have actively sought after ways to try and keep safe online – more so as one who keeps an online job.
 Actively looking out for both mobile as well as PC browsers offering features that compliment a Christian friendly internet surfing experience.
 Be it through natively offered features or via those available as extentions/add-on.

-While I am still yearning after a more stable and less complex approach (such as a full featured Christian developed browser, that should then be naturaly complementary) I have been able to find a handful of improvisions that helped.
+While I am still yearning after a more stable and less complex approach (such as a full featured Christian developed browser, that should then be naturally complementary) I have been able to find a handful of improvisations that helped.
 Amongst which was a Chrome extension that lets you blur out web page images as a hopeful alternative to blocking.
 Yes the approach appeared to have lots of potential for value in enhancing a saint’s internet surfing experience.
 One that works best in blurring out, for example, those carelessly set forum avatars amongst a host of other web page imagery cases.

 What and how it does: